onattevfikbilgili/Split-method-for-radio-coloring/README.md

 Scikit-learn libraries were used for spectral clustering.

 This package makes use of CPLEX to solve intiger-linear programs.
-To compile those add the necessary CPLEX files to include and lib directories respectively (After creating those directories).
+To compile add the necessary CPLEX files to include and lib directories respectively (After creating those directories).

 default usage: